 Shiny Pokemon are just like their regular counterparts except they’re, well, shiny.
 Rather than taking on a metallic glint, these special Pokemon are color-swapped.
-For instance, shiny Cubone is green.
+For instance, a shiny Cubone is green.
 Green isn’t exactly shiny, but green Cubone is still shiny Cubone.
-These creatures are far more rare – and so far more coveted.
+These creatures are rarer – and so far more coveted.

 Anyway, Pokemon Let’s Go has completely reinvented shiny hunting because the game actually addresses it as a thing.
 The Shiny Charm that the Game Director in Celadon City gives you after you complete the Pokedex attests to this – it is designed to increase your chances of encountering a shiny Pokemon in the wild.